 In this campaign, the company used visitor data to target people who didn’t sign up to their CRM product.
 Note the clever message of the ad.
 It does not boast about the product.
 Instead, it provides arguments to overcome a major sales objection – The difficulty in getting started with a CRM.

-By using the visitor behavior data, Hubspot is able to target the most common reason for abandoned signups.
+By using visitor behavior data, Hubspot is able to target the most common reason for abandoned signups.
 And what’s more, do it after the person has already bounced off the site, enticing them to come back to complete the signup.

 The above are just some of the many ways you could use data to inform, enrich and improve your marketing campaigns.
-But hopefully, having finished reading this content, you have a much better idea how to implement the data-driven approach to your work.
+But hopefully, having finished reading this content, you have a much better idea of how to implement the data-driven approach to your work.